 - question the purpose of a scene, event, or character to ensure it has earned a place in the narrative

 Comments will be made in the margins of your manuscript.

 The editor’s report focuses on crucial issues that will not only improve your manuscript, but will give you the creative tools to become a better writer.

 Common issues that an editor might include in their report are things like clunky dialogue, slow passages, plot holes, inconsistent author voice, or over-description.
 The report isn’t just about identifying these issues, but about suggesting ways to fix them.
 Maybe it’s a case of changing the order of events, removing a problem section or refocusing on the key events of your story – the aim is always that you will come away from the report knowing how your story can be improved.

-To get a better idea of what the editor’s report looks like, please check out the Editor’s Report Sample tab at the top of the page.
+To get a better idea of what the editor’s report looks like, please check out the Editor’s Report Sample in the FAQs below.